-Now before you click away thinking this is going to be a techy article about some fancy gadget, wait a second…
+Now before you click away thinking this article is going to be a high tech article about a zoom lens or fancy gadgets, wait a second…

 You can read more about ‘what’s in my bag‘ but usually when travelling I’ll have the M.Zuiko 12-40mm f.2.8 PRO lens and then in my backpack will have a 25mm f/1.2, 7-14mm f/2.8 and then what has quickly become my new favourite, a lens that if you’ve met me lately, I’ve no doubt thrown (gently) at you to try out.

 The M.Zuiko 40-150mm f/2.8 PRO lens started as more of a curiosity than anything but after zooming in on glacial patterns in Iceland and breaking waves in Bali, I was quickly hooked on its abilities.

 If you’re heading off on a trip soon or looking to invest in some new gear, I wanted to write a little article and share some key benefits of using a zoom lens while travelling, with some stories from my trips thrown in for good measure…

 *At the bottom of this article you’ll find some tips on what to check for when buying a zoom lens!

 Focal Length Possibilities

 Having a zoom lens enables you to mix things up with your composition.
 A prime lens of course only enables one focal length (which is great for certain circumstances) but choosing to travel with a zoom lens means you can get in close, zoom out and mix it up without needing to change your lens.